Perspicacity11/MakersWk7-JavascriptWebApps/contents/5-single-page-apps.md

 In single-page applications (or SPAs), the full HTML page is usually loaded only *at the start* of the user experience on the website.
 When they click on a link or a button, perhaps to navigate to a new page, the JavaScript code handles this interaction.

 But, instead of letting the browser reload the whole page, JavaScript will update the DOM to reflect the change in the user interface.
 If it needs to fetch or update data on the server, the JavaScript code will also make an HTTP request.
 But the whole HTML page is never fully reloaded.
 Rather, JavaScript "takes over" the browser's default behaviour and fetches/updates only the data it needs, and updates only the parts of the DOM it needs as well.

+Steps 1-4 are the same than for a classic application — but from there, the behaviour is different:

 1. The browser requests a page (`/`) — HTTP request is sent
 2. The server receives the HTTP request and processes it